 Your personal FatMax intensity

 The intensity at which you burn the most fat is highly individual because there is a large variation between individuals.
 FatMax can easily range between 50% of maximal heart rate and 80% of maximal heart rate.
 If you truly want to burn as much fat as possible, you should get to know your personal FatMax.
-You can get to know your FatMax by performing a lab test or by simply performing the recently launched INSCYD test, which you can do anywhere you’d like if you have access to a smart trainer or power meter.
+You can get to know your FatMax by performing a lab test or by simply performing the recently launched INSCYD test, which you can do anywhere you’d like if you have access to a smart trainer or power meter (cycling) or GPS watch (running).
 I did both the lab test and the at home INSCYD test, and got similar results.

 In collaboration with INSCYD, Molab helps you perform the FatMax test for €179,- via our shop.